Atlanta Psychoanalytic Society

 The Atlanta Psychoanalytic Society is an affiliate society of the American Psychoanalytic Association (APsaA) and a member society of the International Psychoanalytical Association (IPA).
 And every year in February, we collaborate with the Georgia Psychiatric Physicians Association (GPPA) to provide continuing education for psychiatrists from locations all around the state.

 Closer to home, the Atlanta Psychoanalytic Society provides a community venue for continuing education, lively collegial discourse, and fellowship among professionals who share a common interest in psychoanalytic thought and psychoanalytically-informed treatment.
-We meet six to eight times per year, usually on Friday evenings at the Petite Auberge restaurant in Atlanta.
-After a hearty three-course dinner, we hear from our featured speaker and engage in spirited discussion of the topic presented by the speaker.

 The Society also periodically sponsors half-day clinical workshops featuring distinguished psychoanalytic clinicians addressing topics such as couples’ therapy and the treatment of eating disorders.
 These workshops are open to all licensed mental health professionals.